-Affiliation week number: Accomplishments this week:
+Affiliation week number:Accomplishments this week: -

-Last week's objectives were: met partially met not met Comments:
+Last week's objectives were: Comments: metpartially metnot met

 Objectives for next week:

-CI's signature: Date: 5
+CI's signature: Date:

-Student's signature_____Date:
+Student's signature Date:

 DPT PROGRAM Student Evaluation of the DCE/ACCE

 Directions: The purpose of this evaluation is to assist the DCE/ACCE in the assessment of his/her performance and to improve the clinical education program.
 Please rate performance on a scale of 1 to 5 as described below by circling your response; additional comments can be added in the space provided.
 The form should be returned to Rachel Chasse-Terebo who will summarize the information for review by the DCE/ACCE and the Director.
 The DCE/ACCE will NOT SEE individual evaluation forms.